perfood/couch-auth/README.md

 }
 ```

-SuperLogin supports two types of workflows for OAuth2 providers: popup window and client access token.
+CouchAuth supports two types of workflows for OAuth2 providers: popup window and client access token.

 #### Popup Window Workflow for web browsers (desktop and mobile)